 Records:

-Once LEA officials have determined that if an enrolling student is homeless, the LEA’s homeless coordinator must assist the student in obtaining his/her education, immunization, medical, and other records.
+Once LEA officials have determined that an enrolling student is homeless, the LEA’s homeless coordinator must assist the student in obtaining their education, immunization, medical, and other records.
 According to McKinney-Vento, the student must be enrolled in the interim.

 Immunization: